MECarlson/syslib/bare-bones-catloging-module.md

 4. Ensure the web form is secure by using Apache2 authorization mechanism.

-Create authentication file in etc/apache2 directory.
+5. Create authentication file in etc/apache2 directory.
 '''
-audo htpasswd -c /etc/apache2/.htpasswd libcat
+sudo htpasswd -c /etc/apache2/.htpasswd libcat
 '''

-Insruct Apache2 to use htpasswd to limit access to the cataloging module using Nano.
+6. Insruct Apache2 to use htpasswd to limit access to the cataloging module using Nano.

 '''
 sudo nano /etc/apache2/apache2.conf
 '''

-Change **None** to **All** in the third stanza.
+7. Change **None** to **All** in the third stanza.

-Change the cataloging directory and use Nano to create a file called .htaccess.
+8. Change the cataloging directory and use Nano to create a file called .htaccess.

 '''